Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Berthold of Regensburg, in 1220, played with the contrast of high fashion and women's vanity and the ideals of the Church when he said:

 "It is not enough for you to show your pride in your very buttonholes; you must also send your feet to hell by special torments."

-Obviously, the wearing of clothing now meant more than comfort in this early pun ridiculing fashionable footwear.
+Obviously, the wearing of clothing now meant more than comfort or practicality in this early comment ridiculing fashionable footwear.

 Women's Clothing of the High Middle Ages

 The goal of the Crusades was to liberate the Holy Land from Muslims who had taken control of the region.
 Men joined for religious reasons, and to seek adventure and opportunity.
 They brought back new fabrics like velvet as well as new clothing styles and designs.
 Civilians incorporated the new foreign styles as well as military elements into the manufacture of garments.

 The shape and fit of garments changed.
 Where tunics previously hung loose and undefined, both men's tunics and women's gowns fit more closely to the body, increasing both warmth and style.
 Gowns closely followed the lines of the body from shoulder to below the waist with a separate and fuller skirt sewn to the bodice.

 Sleeves widened toward a bell shape.
 The longer sleeve of the undertunic elongated with such exaggeration that the hems of the bottom part of the sleeve sometimes reached the ground.